DaniilL12321/lab2.1.1_Java_Maevskiy/README.md

 This repository contains the second laboratory assignment for Java.
 It features a graphical user interface (GUI) application based on the concepts learned in the first assignment.

-Lab Assignment #1 is located here:
+Lab Assignment #1 Task №1.2 is located here:

 https://github.com/DaniilL12321/lab1_Java_Maevskiy.git